van-richard/CodingNotes/notebooks/notes/modelling.md

 ## Molecular Descriptors

-MD or MC simulations can be carried out with differnt underlying physical theories to describe the particle-base model of the system.
+MD or MC simulations can be carried out with different underlying physical theories to describe the particle-base model of the system.
 For example:

 1. **Molecular Mechanics (MM) Descriptors**
     - Also called *Classical Mechanics* or *Classical Descriptors*